arturopuente/excelizer/README.md

 # Excelizer

-Excelizer handles Excel files generation for your Rails models using the Spreadsheet gem, using an API similar to the awesome `active_model_serializers`.
+Excelizer handles Excel files generation for your Rails models with the Spreadsheet gem, using an API similar to the awesome `active_model_serializers`.

 ## Installation